A generalized e-value feature detection method with FDR control at multiple resolutions: Introduction

 The remainder of this paper is organized as follows.
-Section~\ref{section2} rigorously frames the problem of feature detection with multilayer FDR control in mathematical terms.
-Then a high-view of FEFP is proposed and detalis of implementation are discussed.
-Furthermore, the derandomized version of FEFP, DFEFP is introduced.
-In Section~\ref{section3}, we propose eDS-filter and eDS+gKF-filter, as examples of DFEFP.
-In addition, we also discussed some possible extensions of DFEFP.
-Section~\ref{section4} presents the performance of our proposed methods on simulated data.
-In Section~\ref{section5}, the eDS+gKF-filter is applied to analyze HIV mutation data.
-Section~\ref{section6} discusses the applicable scenarios and the future work of DFEFP.
+Section~\ref{setup} rigorously frames the problem of feature detection with multilayer FDR control and introduces necessary preliminaries.
+Section~\ref{section3_method} introduces the proposed SFEFP and relevant theoretical results.
+In Section~\ref{section4_application}, we propose eDS-filter and eDS+gKF-filter as examples of SFEFP.
+Other applications and possible extensions of SFEFP are also discussed.
+Section~\ref{section5_simulation} presents the performance of our proposed methods on simulated data.
+In Section~\ref{section5}, the eDS-filter is applied to analyze HIV mutation data.
+Section~\ref{section6} discusses the applicable scenarios and the future work of SFEFP.
+The proofs of all propositions, theorems, and lemmas in the subsequent sections of the paper are provided in the supplementary material.